priyanksanket/GUVI-Courses-Activity-Solutions/README.md

 # GUVI-Courses-Activity-Solutions
-This Repo contains answers to GUVI courses activity.
+This Repo contains solution for some GUVI courses activity This includes Python zero to hero, Advanced, and Expert.